SESSION I: June 21 to July 20

 SESSION II: July 21 to August 18

-The Jewish Outdoor Leadership Institute (JOLI) is a dynamic new program at Ramah Outdoor Adventure that trains Jewish teens (entering 11th &12th graders) to become competent and confident outdoor leaders.
-JOLI participants spend about half of their time at our rustic base camp, known as the Ramah in the Rockies ranch, living alongside chalutzim (pioneers/campers) in the Ramah Outdoor Adventure camp and half of their time backpacking through western national park.
+The Jewish Outdoor Leadership Institute (JOLI) at Ramah in the Rockies trains Jewish teens (entering 11th &12th graders) to become competent and confident outdoor leaders.
+JOLI participants spend about half of their time living alongside others on the Ramah in the Rockies ranch, and half of their time backpacking through the Rocky Mountains backcountry.
 Participants live in their own tent with a counselor but share facilities with chalutzim at Ramah Outdoor Adventure.

 A Dynamic Program: JOLI participants arrive at the ranch two days earlier than Ramah Outdoor Adventure chalutzim.
 They spend their first week at the Ramah in the Rockies base camp, acclimating, learning Wilderness First Aid and participating in some of the camp activities.
 During their second week, JOLI participants leave for a six day excursion in a western national park.
 Under the supervision of select skilled staff, these young adults will focus on developing tangible leadership abilities while building their wilderness and survival skills.
 This trip will feature a twelve hour solo experience.
 JOLI participants return to spend the third week at base camp, where they have a chance to continue their development as counselors in training (CITs) for our youngest Chalutzim in addition to spending time planning a second six day excursion.
 During the final week of JOLI, participants can choose to continue assisting with our youngest chalutzim at base camp and on a three day backpacking trip, or to return to the back-country for a second six day trip where the JOLI participants take the lead on planning, packing and guiding the trip.
 This second six day trip is designed to be an adventure challenge, where each day they receive a challenge to complete from evacuating an injured hiker to orienteering off trail for two miles.
 All participants return to base camp for the final Shabbat.